ales-albert-kilbergr/byte-forge/README.md

     real dependencies to the `apps` and not just like a libraries which are built together with the apps code.
 As a consequence, the changes in the packages does not trigger application rebuilds.

+## Dependency Management

+### Shared npm dependencies

+**What are shared npm dependencies?**
+Shared dependencies are npm libraries of third parties that are required by all packages in this workspace.
+That said, shared npm dependencies MUST be installed in the root `node_modules` and tracked in the root `package.json` file.

+**Why shared npm dependencies MUST only be devDependencies?**
+Shared npm dependencies are common for all packages, thus they can only be needed during the package development, but not required for the package in runtime.

+**Can you give me an example?**
+Yes.
+Shared npm dependencies are `typescript`, `@nx/vite` or `esbuild`.
+Those are packages needed to orchestrate the workspace and execute tasks on the codebase during the development.